-What You Need to Know Before Switching Customer Support Software Solutions
+What to Know Before Changing Your Customer Support Software

 The allure of switching software solutions is always so attractive.
 You have salespeople barraging your email, sometimes offering you gifts for a moment of your time and promising you the moon, all while treating you like you’re the most important company in the world.
 But, as we all know, switching software isn’t a sure thing.
 It’s important to evaluate all factors to understand the “risk vs. reward” component of these critical decisions.
 Making the right switch could result in a promotion and be a career defining moment, but the wrong switch (or not switching at all) may lead to to a demotion, department transfer, or even worse.